2bndy5/CirquePinnacle/docs/api.rst

 Setter
    .. cpp:function:: void setAllowSleep(bool isEnabled)

+      This will specify if the Pinnacle ASIC is allowed to sleep after about 5 seconds of idle activity (no input event).

-      Set this attribute to ``true`` if you want the Pinnacle ASIC to enter sleep (low power) mode after about 5 seconds of inactivity (does not apply to AnyMeas mode).
-While the touch controller is in sleep mode, if a touch event or button press is detected, the Pinnacle ASIC will take about 300 milliseconds to wake up (does not include handling the touch event or button press data).
+      :param bool isEnabled: ``true`` if you want the Pinnacle ASIC to enter sleep (low power) mode after about 5 seconds of inactivity (does not apply to AnyMeas mode). ``false`` if you don't want the Pinnacle ASIC to enter sleep mode.

+      .. note:: While the touch controller is in sleep mode, if a touch event or button press is detected, the Pinnacle ASIC will take about 300 milliseconds to wake up (does not include handling the touch event or button press data).
+Remember that releasing a held button is also considered an input event.

 Getter
    .. cpp:function:: bool getAllowSleep()